SideSlide - Tour

 )

-Since Windows 10 Anniversary Update, the key combination Win+S opens Search/Cortana.
+Since the Windows 10 Anniversary Update, the key combination Win+S opens Search/Cortana.

-If you would like to use it in SideSlide again, follow the steps below:
+If you want to use it for SideSlide again, follow these steps:

 HKEY_CURRENT_USER\Software\Microsoft\Windows\CurrentVersion\Explorer\Advanced\